More clicks, more engagement, more action—that’s what you want out of your hotel emails.

 - Demographics: Age, gender, marital status, income

-- Purchase behaviour: Room type, product / service add-ons, length of stay or time of year they tend to stay with you
+- Purchase behavior: Room type, product / service add-ons, length of stay or time of year they tend to stay with you

 - Preferences: Whatever they selected as their interests when they subscribed